1996–97 Port Vale F.C. season

 The 1996–97 season was Port Vale's 85th season of football in the English Football League, and third successive season in the First Division.
 Despite early turbulence, including fan protests against chairman Bill Bell and the high-profile sale of Steve Guppy to Leicester City for £800,000, Vale secured a highly respectable 8th‑place finish, marking their best post-war league position.

 Leading the scoring charts was Tony Naylor, who notched 20 goals across all competitions, establishing himself as the club's top scorer for the season.
 Lee Mills also made a substantial contribution, scoring 15 goals and earning the Player of the Year honours for his efforts.
 Vale Park remained busy, with a deep run in cup competitions and numerous standout performances.
 Nonetheless, the league campaign showcased a squad that blended attacking flair with resilience amid turbulence.
 Contributions from stalwarts like Jon McCarthy, Andy Porter, Steve Guppy, and Martin Foyle added depth and consistency throughout the season.

-Vale's 1996–97 campaign was a triumph of resilience and ambition — as manager John Rudge weathered boardroom uncertainty and player exits to deliver an outstanding 8th‑place finish powered by prolific form from Naylor and Mills.
+In the 1996–97 campaign, Port Vale finished in 8th place.
+Manager John Rudge remained in his position during boardroom changes and player departures, while Naylor and Mills scored frequently throughout the season.

 Overview

 First Division

 The pre-season saw John Rudge sign forward Justin O'Reilly from non-League Gresley Rovers for a £30,000 fee.

 The season started poorly, with just two wins in the opening 13 games, and protests began to develop against Chairman Bill Bell and his selling policy.
 On 2 October, Vale defeated Queens Park Rangers at Loftus Road by two goals to one as Rudge experimented with a 4–5–1 formation with Stewart Talbot in place of a striker.
 A decent October, with wins over Wolverhampton Wanderers at Molineux and Birmingham City at home, was followed by a winless November – in which midfielder Jan Jansson became the first Swede to play for the club when he arrived on loan from IFK Norrköping.
 However, a run of four consecutive victories in December showed the squad's potential.
 Tony Naylor put a hat-trick past Charlton Athletic in a 3–1 win at The Valley on 14 December.
 After the match he said he actually hated playing as a lone striker but conceded that "it worked ok today".
 The following week Vale pulled Norwich City apart in a 6–1 win – Martin Foyle and Stewart Talbot both claiming braces.
+Norwich manager Mike Walker said that "the second half was a complete shambles".
 The run was topped off with a 1–0 win over Manchester City in front of over 30,000 people at Maine Road.
 Meanwhile, O'Reilly was loaned out to Macclesfield Town to gain experience.